 Mouthwash also helps freshen breath, reduce dry mouth, and reach deep crevices in the mouth, complementing brushing and flossing efforts.

-Visiting your dentist at least twice a year is crucial for preventing and detecting gum disease early.
+Visiting your dentist at least twice a year is crucial to prevent gum disease and detect it early.
 Those at higher risk may need more frequent visits.
 Regular check-ups also give your dental team a chance to monitor changes in your gums and recommend preventive steps tailored to your needs.

 Dental professionals use specialized tools to remove hardened tartar that brushing and flossing alone can’t handle.
 Regular cleanings help reduce inflammation and prevent gum disease from progressing.